-Microsoft 365 is an indispensable tool for many businesses, and is considered the world's most popular office productivity suite.
-However, this means its popular with hackers as well!
+Microsoft 365 (formerly called Office 365) is an indispensable platform for many businesses, and is considered the world's most popular office productivity suite.
+However, this means it's popular with hackers as well!

 Most people don't realize that Microsoft 365 comes equipped with many built-in security features that can mitigate risk.

 The trick is you have to turn them on!

 Learning how to properly configure and deploy these features, coupled with employee training, is the best way to help protect your sensitive business data.

 Below you'll find our top 7 ways to secure your Microsoft 365 platform, but keep in mind there is no single solution out there that can completely protect your business.

 A layered security approach is the only way to lower your risk, so be sure to consult with a certified Microsoft 365 consultant to get the best advice.